Celestron C90 Mak Review: Recommended Spotting Scope

 The Majestic History

 The C90 is a Maksutov-Cassegrain, an optical design invented by a young Soviet engineer named Dmitry Dmitrievich Maksutov.
-Maksutov sought to invent a compact, easy to manufacture telescope suitable for use in schools and the military.
+Maksutov sought to invent a compact, easy-to-manufacture telescope suitable for use in schools and the military.

 The Maksutov-Cassegrain uses a very fast spherical primary mirror with a corrector lens at the front.
 If this sounds familiar, it’s because the Schmidt-Cassegrain works in exactly the same manner.
 The difference is the shape of the corrector.

 While a Schmidt uses a nearly flat fourth-order curve on a thin piece of glass, the Maksutov corrector is a highly curved, thick meniscus lens.
-This makes it far easier to manufacture with conventional optical facilities (a Schmidt requires special tools unique to it), and also far more shatterproof.
+This makes it far easier to manufacture with conventional optical facilities (a Schmidt requires special tools unique to it) and also far more shatterproof.

 The original Mak-Cass used a separate secondary mirror attached to the corrector, just like a Schmidt-Cassegrain.

-The Questar 3.5 is a beautiful instrument, but is extraordinarily expensive.
+The Questar 3.5 is a beautiful instrument, but it is extraordinarily expensive.
 Until the late 1970s, it was the only choice if you wanted an extremely portable telescope with no collimation required and without inconveniences such as an open tube.
 Enter the original, orange C90.

-With no significant difference specs-wise, besides a slightly shorter focal length (1000mm for the original C90 vs 1250mm for the Questar and modern C90), and going for a fraction of the price of the Questar, many who couldn’t afford the Questar flocked to the C90 as an answer.
+With no significant difference specs-wise, besides a slightly shorter focal length (1000mm for the original C90 vs. 1250mm for the Questar and modern C90) and going for a fraction of the price of the Questar, many who couldn’t afford the Questar flocked to the C90 as an answer.

 However, the original C90 had a couple of problems.
 The main one was its focusing system.
 The original C90’s focusing mechanism is basically like a telephoto lens.
 The entire upper section of the tube twists.
 This works fine when the C90 is on the rather rare Celestron-made fork mount, but on a more standard mount or a simple photo tripod, it can lead to vibrations, making it hard to focus and use at high magnification.